raspberrypilearning/quest-seeker/en/step_2.md

 The Quest Giver will offer the player a quest when they get close enough.

 --- task ---
+Check that your Player GameObject has the 'Player' tag.
+--- /task ---

+--- task ---

 Add a UI TextMeshPro named 'Quest Text' as a **child of the Quest Giver** and add your quest message to it.